Compensation & PayApril 17, 2026 · 8 min read · By Dan Stevens

 The Important Caveat

 BAH is designed to approximate housing costs — not create profit.
 At truly high-cost locations, the BAH may not fully cover market rent.
-The 2026 DoD methodology sets BAH at approximately the 25th percentile of local rental costs for the appropriate unit type (2BR for E-5 and below, 3BR for E-6+).
+The 2026 DoD methodology benchmarks BAH to cover approximately 95% of median market rent for standardized housing profiles tied to pay grade, with a built-in 5% cost-sharing assumption.
 In some markets, especially in major California cities, actual market rents exceed BAH for many service members.

 The civilian salary equivalent figures above are a comparison tool, not a prediction of disposable income.
-An E-5 in San Diego likely has more financial pressure than an E-5 at Fort Sill — even with $24,000 more in BAH — because San Diego rent is also $24,000+ more per year.
+An E-5 in San Diego may face more financial pressure than an E-5 at Fort Sill — even with roughly $33,000 more in annual BAH — because San Diego rent is also tens of thousands of dollars more per year.

 What the comparison does show: the tax-free status of military allowances makes the compensation gap between duty stations significantly larger than a raw paycheck comparison would suggest.